 Decease dates were provided by the Coordinating Center.
 For these participants, an end date for the last known address was set as the decease date.
-Current addresses for living participants have a null end date.
+Last known addresses for other participants have an end date in the far future.

 The majority of addresses included in the database are the participants' primary addresses, but some participants also provide secondary addresses, which are indicated as appropriate.